 1) A good computer is needed.
-Reason I put it in the middle ground is because it’s not really a vorpX issue.
+The reason I put it in the middle ground is that it’s not really a vorpX issue.
 All Oculus Rift VR games require you to have a powerful VR PC, and if you don’t meet the requirements, FPS will eat your soul (referring to motion sickness).
 But if you already have a mighty PC next to you, using vorpX will not be a problem for you.

 2) Price.
 At the moment it costs €29/ $39.
 Not expensive at all, considering how much value vorpX brings to the table.
 Plus, it is forever.
 Pay once, and you are good forever with infinite updates.
 But still, it costs.
 You could argue why should I pay extra to get access to more features, which is fair.
 But it is made by a person who is dedicating a lot of time to give us this option, and he is not sponsored by Oculus.
 Paying him this sum of money is least we can do for all the hard work he has put in.

 Should you get it?
-If you have Oculus Rift, it’s a no-brainer.
+If you have Oculus Rift or HTC Vive, it’s a no-brainer.
 Really, it truly is an only program good enough to give us so many VR game options.
 If you want to see the full list of vorpX supported games, click on this link and scroll down.

 As I’ve heard, the creator of vorpX is already working on many new features that we should be getting in the coming months, so once you have vorpX, you are done – constant big updates all year around.

 With its high customer support, you should never be in danger of being alone buried in your VR problems.
 Forums are right near you and are eager to help.

 A year ago I would say vorpX wasn’t as good, but over time it has exceeded everyone’s expectations.
 I am sure as time goes on, it will improve even more.
 It’s not a coincidence everyone is saying that support for 1 game like Skyrim or GTA 5 alone is worth the price.